mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 ##### Payment States for the Reservation Payment Flow

 The diagram below shows all the possible states and transitions for a reservation payment flow without prepare-ready.
+A reservation payment can be cancelled by the user until the user has accepted the payment and the payment amount has been reserved.
+After a payment has been captured, it can be [refunded](refund), but can no longer be cancelled.
+A reservation payment can be cancelled by the client until it is captured or *expires*.
+A reservation payment expires if it is neither cancelled or captured within the reservation duration specified when the reservation payment is initiated.
+If a reservation payment expires, the state transitions to *ExpiredAndCancelled*.

 [![](assets/images/reservation-payment-states.png)](assets/images/reservation-payment-states.png)